elp2/advent_of_code/2021/README.md

 # Day 16

 I enjoyed this one.
 It became a lot easier when I realized you never needed to go back, and could just grab out of the array.
 Then you didn't need to be as careful with the indexes.

+# Day 17

+I made this one about 100x harder than it needed to be but I had fun.

+# Day 18

+Ultimately, I'm pretty happy with my solution except I missed the instructions that you needed to keep exploding, until you split.
+Breaking the explode into before/after arrays was simpler than trying to create after the fact.
+And easier to verify.